tummetott/unimpaired.nvim/.github/README.md

 </details>

-### Disclaimer:
+### Caveats:

 This plugin is work in progress.
-You may experience bugs and changed of the API.
+You may experience bugs and changes of the API.

 Functionalities which are not supported yet: